Q. What is a 529 plan?

 Q. What is an eligible educational institution?

 A. An eligible educational institution is generally any college, university, vocational school, or other postsecondary educational institution eligible to participate in a student aid program administered by the U.S. Department of Education.
+Note that, beginning in 2018, the term “qualified higher education expense” includes expenses for tuition in connection with enrollment or attendance at an elementary or secondary public, private, or religious school.

 Q. I have not set up a 529 plan for my child.
 Can I start one now and take advantage of this new computer benefit?